Jimmy Eat World: Musical style and legacy

 Jimmy Eat World's musical style has been described as an "upbeat version of pop-punk and emo [balancing] commercial instincts with street credibility".
 According to Andrew Leahey of AllMusic, the band's style "targeted the heart as well as the head".
 In addition to emo and pop-punk, the band has also been tagged as alternative rock, power pop, pop rock, and punk rock.

 Jimmy Eat World has been cited as an influence by numerous bands, including Hawthorne Heights, the Starting Line, Basement, Real Friends, Pet Symmetry, and Shallow Pools.
 Leahey said, "The emo label proved difficult to shake throughout the 2000s, ... but Jimmy Eat World still remained a league above the generation of genre torchbearers they helped spawn."

+In 2019, Consequence ranked the band at number 6 on their list of "The 100 Best Pop Punk Bands".